 Every new year at the beginning of the year, my church has a seek week, and a part of that week is fasting (either of the food kind, Netflix binging or social media).
 I’ve tried for a few years to give up social media for a week, failing miserably after the first day.
 This year, I actually did it.
 I made it 5 whole days without a tweet, like, selfie, or snap.
-Some in interesting things began to happen as the days passed, and I was forced to pay attention to the world around me.
+Some in interesting things began to happen during my social media detox as the days passed, and I was forced to pay attention to the world around me.

 The first day was pretty challenging.
 I’ve developed some pretty bad habits when it comes to social media, checking my phone first thing in the morning and consistently throughout the day.
 I turned off notifications to help me out.
 Seeing those pings throughout the day would have stopped me in my tracks.
 I found myself consistently checking my phone only to go to my email to fill the void, and even asked my husband what I missed out on Facebook during the day.

 Getting Back to Being (Actually) Social